rebelwarrior/numenera/setting/ninth-world.md

 Secret: Thaemor, formerly Thae moor, was a marsh land that suddenly drained out _by raising itself_ about 300 years ago.
 Nobody knows what caused the land to rise.
 Government: Unstable Tyranny with Gentry.
 Taxes are high.

+> _"If it is not true; it is very well invented."_ - Malevichian Saying

 #### Malevich
 {:.is-sr-only}